sakai135/wsl-vpnkit/README.md

 ## Build

-The core changes `wsl-vpnkit` made to `gvisor-tap-vsock` were upstreamed back to `gvisor-tap-vsock`. `wsl-vpnkit` is a set of configurations and shell script to execute the binaries from `gvisor-tap-vsock`.
+The core changes `wsl-vpnkit` made to [`gvisor-tap-vsock`](https://github.com/containers/gvisor-tap-vsock) were upstreamed back to `gvisor-tap-vsock`. `wsl-vpnkit` is a set of configurations and a shell script to execute the binaries from `gvisor-tap-vsock`.

 The Alpine build is used to package everything into one WSL2 distro export.
 The Fedora and Ubuntu builds are for validating the script in different distros.